 “How can I make something good happen here?"

 4. Put your inner critic to work doing something useful.
 Your inner critic just wants to serve.
 Give it a job.
-For instance, "This four year old seems to need some autonomy.
+For instance, "This child seems to need some autonomy.
 Will you help me notice every time that I could give her a choice, or let her do something her way?"

 You'll be amazed at what a good servant your inner critic is, alerting you to every time you could make a better choice with your child.
 Just don't let